SivaPrakash8825/automated-penetration-testing/README.md

 **Enhanced Security:** Enables proactive identification and remediation of security vulnerabilities, reducing the risk of exploitation and data breaches.<br><br>

 # Future Enhancements<br>
-**Integration with Additional Tools:** Explore integration with other security tools and frameworks to enhance the scope and depth of penetration testing.<br>
+**Integration with Additional Tools:** Explore integration with other security tools and frameworks to enhance the scope and depth of penetration testing.<br><br>
-**Customization Options:** Provide customization options for customers to tailor the testing process to their specific requirements.<br>
+**Customization Options:** Provide customization options for customers to tailor the testing process to their specific requirements.<br><br>
 **Automated Remediation:** Investigate the possibility of integrating automated remediation mechanisms to address identified vulnerabilities automatically.

 **Clone this repository:**<br><br>